 Since the 90’s prostitution, drug use, and petty crime have increased due to a lack of economic opportunities for youth and poor access to education.

-Productivity is estimated to be about half what would be expected for a country at this level of development.
+Productivity is about half what would be expected for a country at this level of development.

 Students learning computers